 Please contact ESCOSA by calling 8463 4444 or emailing firstname.lastname@example.org if you weren’t given your REES provider’s details or can’t resolve a dispute with your REES provider directly and wish to lodge a complaint.

 On this site

-- Retailer Energy Efficiency Scheme industry information – Department of State Development
+- Retailer Energy Efficiency Scheme industry information - Department for Energy and Mining

-- Completed review of the Residential Energy Efficiency Scheme – Department of State Development
+- Completed review of the Residential Energy Efficiency Scheme - Department for Energy and Mining